 Pro-Life News from Around the World

-This page gathers current news from around the world on the three main areas of focus for the Human Life Protection Society: abortion, euthanasia and assisted suicide, as well as those living with disabilities.
+Read the latest current pro-life news headlines from around the world related to the three main areas of focus for the Human Life Protection Society: abortion, euthanasia/assisted suicide, as well as issues around those living with disabilities.

-If you’re looking our HLPS newsletters, please click here.
+Please note: If you’re looking our three-monthly HLPS newsletters, please click here to subscribe.

 Abortion